 What gear do I need for the Rongai Trek?

 Trekking Mount Kilimanjaro requires a number of essential pieces of trekking clothing and equipment.
 You will be exposed to a range of altitudes where temperatures fluctuate dramatically between night and day.

-To help you plan and prepare for your trek we have written a detailed gear list.
+To help you plan and prepare for your trek, we have written a detailed Kilimanjaro packing list.

 Are there are other Kilimanjaro Routes to explore?